vitor251093/resurrection-capsule/HOW_I_RUN_IT.md

 - Install the DLS dependencies;
    - Install Visual Studio 2019 ([Download](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16));
 - Darkspore installed;
-- Copy the Darkspore.exe file to its same folder;
-- Open the Darkspore.exe copy with a hex editor, and then replace `80 BF 2C 01 00 00 00` with `80 BF 2C 01 00 00 01`.
-   - If you find more than one occurence of `80 BF 2C 01 00 00 00`, replace only the last one.
 - Your `hosts` file modified according to the specifications in **Server redirect** area in the README file (it may take a few minutes to take effect; rebooting the computer is faster sometimes) (that step won't be needed in the future).

+Copy the Darkspore.exe file to its same folder.
+Open the Darkspore.exe copy with a hex editor, and then replace `80 BF 2C 01 00 00 00` with `80 BF 2C 01 00 00 01`.
+If you find more than one occurence of `80 BF 2C 01 00 00 00`, replace only the last one.

-To start the server:
-- Build it in **Release x64** (VERY IMPORTANT) and run it.
+To start the server, build it in **Release x64** (VERY IMPORTANT) and run it.
 Launch Darkspore with the exe copy, and keep DLS running while using it.